Understanding the Importance of Shoe Lasts for a Perfect FitEnter your text here...

 This is what happens almost with all of you, dear friends!
 That’s why many new students of mine when they start making bespoke shoes they choose the shoe size that they are used to wearing, but when they measure their feet according to my instructions, they get surprised to find out what their real size is.

-So if you want to have shoes that will fit you perfectly, you need to make customizing shoes.
+So if you want to have shoes that will fit you perfectly, you need to make customizing shoes and in this Bespoke Derby shoes course I teach it step by step.

 Why Custom Shoes are the Solution to Your Footwear Woes